zsiki/GeoEasy/doc/reference_guide.rst

 GeoEasy configuration file.
 It is a Tcl executable file with saved parameters.
-Some parameters can be modified through the GUI some can be modified in the geo_easy.msk file.
+Some parameters can be modified through the GUI, all of them can be modified in the geo_easy.msk file.
 The following long list contains all parameters in ABC order.